-- principal contractor, in relation to a construction project-see regulation 293. - product identifier means the name or number used to identify a product on a label or in a safety data sheet.
+- principal contractor, in relation to a construction project-see regulation 293. - processing, in relation to a CSS-see regulation 529A. - product identifier means the name or number used to identify a product on a label or in a safety data sheet.